SciNUP: Natural Language User Interest Profiles for Scientific Literature Recommendation: The Dataset

 \subsubsection{\textbf{Scholarly Dataset}}

-We use the public arXiv dataset released by \citet{Clement:2019:arXiv}.\footnote{\url{https://github.com/mattbierbaum/arxiv-public-datasets/releases/tag/v0.2.0}} It consists of article metadata for 1,506,500 articles, including the arXiv paper ID, author list, title, abstract, version, and category listings.
-Additionally, it provides a citation network of papers.
+We use the public arXiv dataset released by \citet{Clement:2019:arXiv}.\footnote{\url{https://github.com/mattbierbaum/arxiv-public-datasets/releases/tag/v0.2.0}} To ensure maximum accessibility and reproducibility, we rely exclusively on article metadata, which is released under a CC0 license.
+This metadata includes the arXiv paper ID, author list, title, abstract, version, and category listings for 1,506,500 articles.
+Furthermore, we integrate a citation network provided by the same source to establish relational links between papers.
 The dataset covers articles published up to March 1, 2019.
-We performed author name normalization, assigned unique author IDs, and retained only authors with a valid name who had published at least 10 papers.
+We performed author name normalization, assigned unique user IDs, and retained only users with a valid name who had published at least 10 papers.
 We only kept articles that had metadata and were also present in the citation network.